awslabs/graphstorm/docs/source/graph-construction/gs-processing/gpartition/ec2-clusters.rst

     The other stuff should remain the same.

-Setup of a shared file system for the cluster ...............................................
+Setup a shared file system for the cluster ...............................................
 A cluster requires a shared file system, such as NFS or EFS, mounted to each instance in the cluster, in which all GraphStorm containers in the cluster can share data files, and save model artifacts and prediction results.